A Finite Mixture Failure-rate based Heterogeneous Step-stress Accelerated Life Testing (h-SSALT) Model: Finite Mixture -SSALT Model Formulation

 \section{Finite Mixture $h$-SSALT Model Formulation}

-Consider a simple SSALT experiment where $n$ test units are subjected to a life test simultaneously at the initial stress level, $s_1$ and then the stress level is increased later to a higher stress condition $s_2$ at a pre-fixed stress changing time point $\tau$.
-The experiment is conducted under Type-II censoring, meaning it is terminated as soon as the $r$-th failure occurs, where $r \leq n$ is fixed in advance.
-Let $T_{1:n} \leq T_{2:n} \leq \cdots \leq T_{r:n}$ denote the ordered failure times, and let $n_1$ denote the number of failures observed at the first stress level $s_1$ before the stress-change time $\tau$.
+Consider a simple SSALT experiment where $n$ test units are subjected simultaneously to a life testing experiment at the initial stress level $s_1$, and then the stress level is increased later to a higher stress condition $s_2$ at a pre-fixed stress changing time point $\tau$.
+Finally, the experiment is allowed to terminate as soon as the $r$-th failure occurs (often referred to as Type-II censoring), where $r \leq n$ is fixed in advance.
+Let $T_{1:n} \leq T_{2:n} \leq \cdots \leq T_{N_1:n}<\tau \leq T_{N_1`+1:n} \leq \cdots T_{r:n}$ denote the ordered time-to-failure random variables, and let $N_1$ denotes the random number of failures observed at the first stress level $s_1$ before the stress-changing time point $\tau$.
+Furthermore, let the realizations of the random variables $T_{i:n}$ and $N_1$, be denoted by $t_{i:n}$ and $n_1$ respectively.
 At time $\tau$, the stress is elevated to a higher level $s_2$, and the remaining units continue to be tested until the $r$-th failure is observed.